-The City of Ukiah will be responsible for one new work element: Work Element 12 - Truck Route Study a new study to assist the City of Ukiah on determining and designating acceptable truck routes through the City of Ukiah and throughout the City of Ukiah.
+The City of Ukiah will be responsible for one carryover work element: Work Element 12 - Truck Route Study a study to assist the City of Ukiah on determining and designating acceptable truck routes through the City of Ukiah and throughout the City of Ukiah.

-The City of Fort Bragg will be responsible for one new work element: Work Element 13 - Central Business District Parking Evaluation a new to perform a comprehensive review of parking issues in the Central Business District (CBD), prepare an update to the parking land use codes for the district, and perform a feasibility analysis for alternate public parking lots to meet transportation needs in a core pedestrian oriented area.
+The City of Fort Bragg will be responsible for one carryover work element: Work Element 13 - Central Business District Parking Evaluation a carryover element to finalize the comprehensive review of parking issues in the Central Business District (CBD), prepare an update to the parking land use codes for the district, and perform a feasibility analysis for alternate public parking lots to meet transportation needs in a core pedestrian oriented area.

-The City of Point Arena will be responsible for one carryover project: Work Element 15 - Local Street Assessment & Shared Roadway Agreement a project to perform an assessment and prioritization of improvements for the City of Point Arena on their road and street systems.
+The City of Point Arena will be responsible for one new project: Work Element 15 - Downtown Parking Master Plan to perform an assessment of parking citywide.
+An accurate inventory of parking availability and use is needed to answer the question of current and future parking demand.

-The Amended FY 2022/2022 Overall Work Program contains a total of 15-14 work elements.
+The Final FY 2023/2024 Overall Work Program contains a total of 15 work elements.